 Crack cocaine affects the reward centers in the brain, so as stated above, one can very easily become addicted to the drug after just one use.
 It’s highly addictive and a crack cocaine rehab is needed to overcome this dependency.

 One of the effects of smoking crack or crack cocaine use is paranoia.
 Paranoia is a feeling of suspiciousness towards other people.
 Usually, the paranoia comes from hallucinations or a feeling that someone is watching or following them that isn’t there.
 Paranoia is one of the most common side effects of cocaine use.
 Some of the signs and symptoms of cocaine paranoia include distrusting strangers, fear of close friends or family for no reason, suspicion of other people’s actions, thinking others are looking at you when they aren’t, feeling everyone is out to get you, and seeing or hearing things that aren’t there.

 Drug-induced paranoia can last anywhere from a few hours to weeks, months, and in severe cases even years if the drug is continued.
 Even after your body detoxes from the drug, paranoia may still show itself as the brain starts learning to function without substances.
 The duration depends on the length of time the drug was used and whether it was mixed with any other substances.

-One of the long-term effects of abusing cocaine is drug-induced psychosis.
+One of the long-term effects of abusing cocaine and chronically smoking crack is drug-induced psychosis.
 Psychosis is a combination of hallucinations and paranoia and is common in crack cocaine and heavy methamphetamine users.
 Drug-induced psychosis can occur when using any high dose of mind-altering drugs since everyone reacts differently to each drug.